LLNL/axom/src/axom/core/docs/sphinx/core_containers.rst

    :end-before: _cuda_kernel_end
    :language: C++

 The following snippet illustrates how one would create and initialize the inputs/outputs to this kernel.
-Note how a "Dynamic" ``Array`` can be converted into an ``Array`` whose memory space is locked down.

 .. literalinclude:: ../../examples/core_containers.cpp
    :start-after: _cuda_array_create_start